yclas/guides/docs/Publish-options-active-comments-with-disquse.md

 # How to activate comments with Disqus?

 With Yclas you can enable  **social comments for your advertisements**.
 It’s a really useful tool to engage people to your listing.
-What is more, it’s really easy to post because you can log in with any social profile you have.
-For this comment system, we use Disqus provider, which is free to use.
+Moreover, it’s really easy to use it because you can log in with any social profile you have.
+For this comment system, we use Disqus provider, which is free of charge.

 **Steps:**